Toggle: English / Spanish

 Tests can be done on skin sores or blisters to diagnose herpes.
 These tests are most often done when someone has a first outbreak and when a pregnant women develops genital herpes symptoms.
 Tests include:

 - Culture of fluid from a blister or open sore.
-This test may be positive for herpes simplex virus.
+This test may be positive for HSV.
 It is most useful during the first outbreak.

 - Polymerase chain reaction (PCR) done on fluid from a blister.
 This is the most accurate test to tell whether the herpes virus is present in the blister.